-Other effective forms of surgery are percutaneous radiofrequency thermorhizotomy and gamma knife technique; however their effects are known to diminish with the passage of time.
+Other effective forms of surgery are percutaneous radiofrequency thermal rhizotomy and gamma knife technique; however, their effects are known to diminish with the passage of time.

 Of these patients, there were 29 females and 21 males in an age group of 31-73 years; 22 had pain in the right-side and 23 experienced it in the left-side of their face and the rest 5 had pain bilaterally.

-The lateral decubitus position was preferred in these patients for reasons of safety in older patients and in others to avoid headache after the operation.
+The lateral decubitus position was preferred in these patients for reasons of safety in older patients and in others to avoid headaches after the operation.

 Some surgeons also prefer having the patient in a sitting position during the operation.